jwass/geog/README.md

 geog
 ====

 A pure numpy implementation for geodesic functions.
-The interfaces intend to be vectorized according to numpy broadcasting rules compatible with a variety of inputs including lists, numpy arrays, and Shapely geometries.
+The interfaces are vectorized according to numpy broadcasting rules compatible with a variety of inputs including lists, numpy arrays, and [Shapely](http://toblerity.org/shapely/) geometries - allowing for 1-to-1, N-to-1, or the element-wise N-to-N calculations in a single call.

-`geog` uses a spherical Earth model.
+`geog` uses a spherical Earth model (subject to change) with radius 6371 km.

-Functions
+Operations
 ---------
 `distance` - Compute the distance between any number of points `course` - Compute the forward azimuth between points (see below for coordinate system definition)
-`propagate` - Starting from a point and azimuth, move some distance and compute the final point.
+`propagate` - Starting from points and pointing azimuths, move some distance and compute the final points.

 Getting Started
 ---------------

-Compute the distance in meters between two locations
+Compute the distance in meters between two locations on the surface of the Earth.
 ```
 >>> import geog